 Choose small to medium-sized beets.
-The skins may be rough but should be dry.
-If beets still have their greens attached, trim and save separately.
+The skins may be rough and should be dry.
+If beets still have their greens attached, trim and save separately (they can be sautéed or added to salads).
 Wrap beets loosely in paper towel and keep in the fridge for up to several weeks.

-Roast: Wrap beets individually in foil, then roast on a baking sheet at 400F for 1 hour.
+Wrap beets individually in foil, then roast on a baking sheet at 400F for 1 hour.
 Let cool enough to handle.
-As you unwrap each beet, use the foil to peel off the skin.
-Drizzle with extra- virgin olive oil and chopped tarragon or chives for a simple side, or add to salads or sandwiches.
+As you unwrap each beet, use the foil to rub the beet and peel off the skin.
+Slice and drizzle with extra- virgin olive oil and chopped tarragon or chives for a simple side, or add to salads or sandwiches.

 Peel first, then boil until beets pierce easily with a knife (25 to 45 min).
 Toss with olive oil, orange zest and salt for a side dish, or add to salads or smoothies.

 This insanely colourful roasted beet salad with tahini dressing is a breeze to make, but if you want to save time, you can always buy pre-roasted beets.
 Get this roasted beet salad with tahini dressing recipe.